 What’s more, they must demonstrate that their actions are in no way affecting U.S. wages or conditions.
 For help determining whether this is the right course of action to take, it’s advised to contact an immigration lawyer.

 Each H-1B dependent employer case is unique and yours needs to be treated the same way.
 In order to help avoid unwanted consequences, you may want to consider retaining the services of an immigration attorney.
-Here are some ways that SGM Law Group can help you:
+Here are some ways that VisaNation Law Group attorneys can help you:

-- Our H-1B lawyers are capable of filing the Labor Certification Application in order to ensure completeness and avoid any potential delays.
+- VisaNation Law Group H-1B lawyers are capable of filing the Labor Certification Application in order to ensure completeness and avoid any potential delays.

-- Our immigration lawyers are experienced in assisting applicants with H-1B petitions and documentation in an effort to gain the best results.
+- VisaNation Law Group immigration lawyers are experienced in assisting applicants with H-1B petitions and documentation in an effort to gain the best results.

-- Our H-1B lawyers can assist H-1B dependent employers with recruitment attestation situations and requirements.
+- VisaNation Law Group H-1B lawyers can assist H-1B dependent employers with recruitment attestation situations and requirements.

-- If you would like to contact one of our attorneys today, feel free to fill out this simple form to see if you qualify for a free consultation.
+- If you would like to contact a VisaNation Law Group attorney today, feel free to fill out this simple form to see if you qualify for a free consultation.